dendad-trainer/dendad-trainer/README.md

 I started working in IT in the early 1980s, finally retiring in 2022.
 Although retired, I'm currently working as a part-time Visiting Lecturer at the University of Hertfordshire.

-From 2017 until 2022, I worked as a Senior Technical Instructor for Amazon Web Services (AWS), and was reponsible for building a number of example AWS demos, to demonstate the AWS managed services.
+From 2017 until 2022, I worked as a Senior Technical Instructor for Amazon Web Services (AWS), and was reponsible for building a number of example AWS demos, to demonstrate the AWS managed services.
 Upon retirement, I have continued to take an interest in AWS services.

 These repositories contain various artifacts to enable trainers, or students, to easily and cost-effectively demonstrate how AWS services work.
 In many cases, the repos contain master CloudFormation templates which means that demos can be easily built up and then torn down using Cloudformation.